croaky/blog/articles/monorepo.md

 The `$ORG` environment variable will be used throughout the codebase.

-## Initial design
+## Design

-We design an initial architecture like this:
+We design an architecture like this:

-- a "Dashboard" web interface for customers, written in React (TypeScript)
+- a "Dashboard" web interface for customers (Svelte, TypeScript)
-- mobile apps for customers, written in React Native (TypeScript)
-- SDKs for customers, written for Go, Node (TypeScript), and Ruby
+- SDKs for customers (Go, Node, Ruby)
-- an internal HTTP API used by the web interface and SDKs, written in Go
+- an HTTP server (Go)
 - a Postgres database backing the HTTP API

-We add new files and directories (old files omitted with `...` for brevity):

 ```
 .